slsu0424/COVID19-Drug-Therapies/README.md

 ## Folders
 ## [01-Presentations](./01-Presentations)
-This folder contains the Powerpoint decks that provide an Executive Overview and Technical Design for the solution.
+This folder contains an Executive Overview and Technical Design desk for the solution.
 In addition, a video provides a detailed walkthrough of the solution setup.

 ## [02-Deployment](./02-Deployment)
 This folder contains the scripts used to deploy the required resources into your Azure Subscription.
 This can be done using the scripts or Azure Portal.
 The [Deployment Guide](./02-Deployment/Deployment.md) is provided to help complete the rest of the solution setup.